syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 	return dynamicOrder;
 }
 {% endhighlight %}

 {% highlight XAMARIN %}
 //Creating dynamic objects using dynamic keyword is not supported in Xamarin.iOS.
 //You can use IDictionary<string, object> collection to generate dynamic objects.
 {% endhighlight %}
 {% endtabs %}

-## Nested Mail merge with implicit relational data
+## Mail merge with implicit relational data

 You can perform **nested Mail merge with implicit relational data** objects without any explicit relational commands by using the `ExecuteNestedGroup` overload method.